 2.6.K.
 EXERCISE.
-Show that in an abelian category, colimits over filtered index categories are exact.
+Show that in ModA, colimits over filtered index categories are exact.
+(Your argument will apply without change to any abelian category whose objects can be interpreted as "sets with additional structure".)
 Right-exactness follows from the above discussion, so the issue is left-exactness.
 (Possible hint: After you show that localization is exact, Exercise 2.6.F(a), or sheafification is exact, Exercise 3.5.D, in a hands on way, you will be easily able to prove this.
-Conversely, this exercise will quickly imply those two.)
+Conversely, if you do this exercise, those two will be easy.)